 If an investment property becomes owner-occupied, it is reclassified as property, plant and equipment.
 Its fair value at the date of the reclassification becomes its cost for the following accounting period and is subsequently shown at fair value.
 When the Group or Company decides to dispose of an investment property without development, the Group or Company continues to treat the property as an investment property until it is derecognised (eliminated) from the statement of financial position and does not reclassify it as inventory.
 Similarly, if the Group or Company begins to redevelop an existing investment property for continued future use as investment property, it remains an investment property during the redevelopment.
 If an item of owner-occupied property becomes an investment property because its use has changed, any difference resulting between the carrying amount and the fair value of this item at the date of transfer is treated in the same way as a revaluation under IAS 16.
-Any resulting increase in the carrying amount of the property is recognised in other comprehensive income directly to revaluation surplus within equity.
-Any resulting decrease in the carrying amount of the property is recognised revaluation surplus, with any remaining decrease charged to profit or loss.
+Any resulting increase in the carrying amount of the property is recognised in profit or loss to the extent that it reverses a previous impairment loss, with any remaining increase recognised in other comprehensive income directly to revaluation surplus within equity.
+Any resulting decrease in the carrying amount of the property is initially charged to other comprehensive income against any previously recognised revaluation surplus, with any remaining decrease charged to profit or loss.